 Loch Linnhe at Onich, Twilight – Christopher Gallagher

 You can emphasise the subject or focal point of your photo by carefully framing the shot.
-Look out for natural frames in your photo – for example a tree branch or archway will emphasise your subject and add depth to the image.
+When it comes to taking landscape photos, look out for natural frames in your photo – for example a tree branch or archway will emphasise your subject and add depth to the image.

 Get a little closer to your subject or zoom in to crop out anything distracting in the background, and make sure your image has an interesting focal point.
 You can lead the viewer’s eye towards the focal point by using natural lines in your photo.
 For example, look for fences, paths and other lines to guide the eye towards the main focus of your image.